Talking about art

 CONVERSATION ESL – A WORLD OF ART

 Here you have a questionnaire to spark your interest in art, and a list of useful vocabulary and collocations related to visual arts.
-Hope you love it!
+Talking about art, I hope you love it!

 STUDENT A’s QUESTIONS (Do not show these to Student B.)